SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization

 \section{Abstract}

 We present SemEval-2026 Task 9, a shared task on online polarization detection, covering 22 languages and comprising over 110K annotated instances.
 Each data instance is multi-labeled with the presence of polarization, polarization type, and polarization manifestation.
 Participants were asked to predict labels in three subtasks: (1) detecting the presence of polarization, (2) identifying the type of polarization, and (3) recognizing the polarization manifestation.
-The three tasks attracted over 1,000 participants worldwide and more than 10k submission on Codabench.
-We received final submissions from 67 teams and 73 system description papers.
+The three tasks attracted over 1,000 participants worldwide and more than 10k submissions on Codabench.
+We received final submissions from 67 teams and 69 system description papers.
 We report the baseline results and analyze the performance of the best-performing systems, highlighting the most common approaches and the most effective methods across different subtasks and languages.
-The dataset of this task is publicly available.\footnote{\url{https://github.com/Polar-SemEval/data-public}}
+The dataset and other resources for this task are publicly available.\footnote{\url{https://polar-semeval.github.io/}}